-In addition to my academic work, I also consult and conduct research for various legal organizations that are attempting to combat injustice.
-From 2013-2015, I worked with the Philadelphia branch of the ACLU on a project aimed at monitoring, training, and supervising the Philadelphia Police Department with regard to stop and frisk practices.
+I also work with and conduct research for various legal organizations attempting to combat injustice.
+From 2013-2015, I worked with the Philadelphia branch of the ACLU on a project designed to monitor, supervise, and improve the Philadelphia Police Department's stop and frisk practices.
 From 2015-2016, I provided research assistance as a pro bono volunteer for the Civil Right Litigation Clearinghouse.
-In 2016, I worked as a Summer Law Clerk for the Equal Justice Initiative, providing assistance with death penalty cases, juvenile sentencing cases, and litigation against prisons.
-Since January 2017, I have worked part time at a civil rights firm, where I assist with wrongful conviction, police misconduct, and other civil rights cases impacting poor communities.
+In 2016, I worked as a Summer Law Clerk for the Equal Justice Initiative, assisting with death penalty cases, juvenile sentencing cases, and litigation against prisons.
+Since January 2017, I have worked part-time at a civil rights firm, where I assist with wrongful conviction, police misconduct, and other civil rights cases impacting poor communities.

-Since 2013, I have worked as a Graduate Fellow for UPenn’s Center for Africana Studies Summer Institute for pre-Freshman—serving as the Head Graduate Fellow since 2014.
+I began working as a Graduate Fellow for UPenn’s Center for Africana Studies Summer Institute for pre-Freshman in 2013 and have served as Head Graduate Fellow since 2014.
 This program aims to expose incoming students to major intellectual themes in Africana thought.
 The institute is free of charge and includes room, board, books, and course tuition.
 Any incoming UPenn freshman who has an interest in Africana Studies should strongly consider applying for this program.

 I grew up in Yonkers, NY.
 My interests include basketball, yoga, hip-hop, and staycations.

 "Phantom Trials" Michigan's Race, Law, and History Proseminar.
 Ann Arbor, MI.
 April 5, 2017.

 "On William Fontaine's Political Philosophy" Department of Philosophy Colloquim, Morgan State University.
 Baltimore, MD.
 November 8, 2016.